-It has a “quick button” to get to the pace you feel comfortable at in little to no time.
-This is helpful when you only have a short window in which to work out and need to get to the desired speed.
+It has a “quick button” to get to the pace you feel comfortable with in little to no time.
+This is helpful when you only have a brief window in which to work out and need to get to the desired speed.

 This treadmill only goes to six miles per hour.
 Perfect for walking or light jogging.
 Because of this limiting factor Sunny Health & Fitness have designed their T7643 treadmill to be compact with a relatively short belt of 43 inches.

 It also lacks any incline feature although it folds away beautifully with a soft drop hydraulic action – love it.